mekomsolutions/openmrs-module-initializer/README.md

 * Bulk creation and edition of htmlforms provided as XML schema definitions in **configuration/htmlforms**.

 #### Version 2.0.0
-* Support for conditional loading of domains based on the runtime availability of OpenMRS modules.
+* (_For devs._) Support for conditional loading of domains based on the runtime availability of OpenMRS modules.
 * Bulk creation and edition of programs provided through CSV files in **configuration/programs**.
 * Bulk creation and edition of program workflows provided through CSV files in **configuration/programworkflows**.
 * Bulk creation and edition of program workflow states provided through CSV files in **configuration/programworkflowstates**.